-In this section we publish the detailed data tables from our 2016 survey.
-We start with a country-based view of the findings, which includes a brief overview of media characteristics and the most important data points in terms of digital news.
+In this section we publish country-based findings, which includes a brief overview of media characteristics and the most important data points in terms of digital news.

 - United Kingdom

 - Czech Republic